01 of 03

 Painting a house is like becoming an artist.
-You agonize over the colors, try several shades, and repeat the entire process again until you succeed.
-All this can take a lot of time and effort.
+You agonize over the colors, try several shades, and repeat the entire process until you succeed.
+All of this can take a lot of time and effort.
 If you want to save time, talk to house painters, designers, color consultants, and even architects.
-There are also apps that can help you to select great paint colors.
+Some apps can help you to select great paint colors.
 Professionals have a wealth of experience and can advise you on the outdoor paint to use.

 Don’t Forget To Look Around!

 Your home's curb appeal and exterior colors should be based on the surroundings of your home.
 They affect the entire street and potential buyers can easily notice if you chose the wrong ones.
 Before you go out to buy outdoor paint, assess your neighborhood.
 Some neighborhoods have homes with similar color schemes while others have homes with custom colors.
 Choose unique colors that blend in.
 For instance, you can choose ivory instead of white.Continue to 3 of 3 below.

 03 of 03

 Choose the Right Paint Finishes for Your Exterior Project